 A discussion of the types of gifts and entertainment that are unacceptable (e.g., cash);

-Dollar limits and approval requirements, including a discussion of gift registers and how to use them, if they are utilized in the organization;
+Dollar limits and approval requirements, including a discussion of gift registers and how to use them, if they are used in the organization;

 More stringent rules applicable to employees in particular functions, as appropriate;

-A mention or discussion of different rules applicable to government officials; and
+A mention or discussion of different rules applicable when dealing with government officials; and

 References to other policies.